 - Evaluate trench limits for proposed utility and structure excavations to determine viable corridors for private utility relocations such that they only need to relocate once.

 - Evaluate potential excavation limits for future water main maintenance to minimize complications and the cost of future maintenance.

 - Identify areas of soil remediation that needed to be advanced in the construction schedule to accommodate utility relocations and other sequential critical work.

 - Visualize special underground structure details in relation to utility excavations to minimize the need for shoring.

 - Facilitate on-the-fly re-engineering of grading details in critic

-These examples show the diverse benefits of 3-D modeling in real world situations.
-The use of 3-D Design techniques improves quality, reduce risk, improve collaboration with project stakeholders and allow an early focus on technical review.
+These examples show the diverse benefits of 3D modeling in real-world situations.
+The use of 3D Design techniques improves quality, reduces risk, improves collaboration with project stakeholders, and allows an early focus on the technical review.

 For projects in constrained urban environments, complex topographic situations, areas with sensitive environmental resources, or even rural expressways, the small percentage up-front investment in 3D design, construction staging analysis, and sub-surface utility investigation will reduce the risk for scope creep, reduce rework to NEPA products, lower risk to schedule delays due to ROW acquisition or utility relocation and will also help keep projects on budget.